Matsés Adornment

 Nestor Bina is a Matsés elder who lives in the remote village of Puerto Alegre on the Yaquerana river.

-The Matsés make a wide array of body adornments and jewelry, using a huge variety of seeds and materials from the rainforest.
-With precise tools, incredibly fine and detailed adornments are created.
+The Matsés make a wide range of body adornments and jewellery, using a variety of seeds and materials from the rainforest.
+With precise tools, they create remarkably fine and detailed work.
+They also make crowns that are usually made from tree bark or cotton cloth and painted with natural dyes, such as achiote once more, which produces a deep red colour.
+Designs vary by gender and clans.